 She is a certified provider of the Lee Silverman Treatment Program (LSVT) and a provider of the SpeechEasy fluency device.
 She is also trained in LMRVT, VFE, SOVT exercises, and Estill.
 Current memberships include the American Speech-Language-Hearing Association (ASHA), New York Voice Study Group, Extramural Laryngeal Rounds, Working Group on Gender, and World Professional Association for Transgender Health (WPATH).

 Christie is an internationally known speaker who regularly gives presentations and workshops at conferences and associations, including the following: ASHA, Asian and Pacific Islander Coalition on HIV/AIDS (APICHA) Community Health Center, Bronx Community Pride Center, Callen-Lorde Community Health Center, Crossdressers International, Empire Conference (TransEvents USA), FemmeFever, Fifth North American Conference on Chinese Linguistics, Hetrick-Martin Institute, Illinois Teachers of English to Speakers of Other Languages (TESOL)-Bilingual Education State Convention, LeFemme Finishing School, Lululemon, Mid-South Conference on Communication Disorders, Midwest Regional TESOL Convention, Mt.
-Sinai – Beth Israel, The New School, New York Otolaryngology Group, New York Voice Study Group, New York University, Queens Pride House, Roosevelt University, Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), Southern Comfort Conference, Total Woman Business Conference, Trans* Behavioral Healthcare Training/Philadelphia Trans Wellness Conference, Voice Foundation Symposium, Voice Institute of New York, Working Group on Gender, and WPATH.
+Sinai – Beth Israel, The New School, New York Otolaryngology Group, New York Voice Study Group, New York University, Queens Pride House, Roosevelt University, Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), Southern Comfort Conference, Total Woman Business Conference, Trans* Behavioral Healthcare Training/Philadelphia Trans Wellness Conference, the United States Professional Association for Transgender Health (USPATH), Voice Foundation Symposium, Voice Institute of New York, Working Group on Gender, and WPATH.

-Christie’s recent teaching includes courses in transgender care to other voice clinicians, specifically, a recurring CEU course with Sandy Hirsch and Leah Helou, and a WPATH Global Education Initiative (GEI) course as part of a team at the WPATH Symposium in Buenos Aires in November 2018.
+Christie’s recent teaching includes courses in transgender care to other voice clinicians and trans health providers, specifically, an annual CEU course entitled Transgender and Gender Nonconforming Speakers: A Course for Voice Clinicians in Chicago with Sandy Hirsch and Leah Helou, as well as various WPATH Global Education Initiative (GEI) courses as part of a team at the WPATH Symposium in Buenos Aires in November 2018, the WPATH Live Surgery Training Course in March 2019, and the USPATH Foundations Course in Washington DC in September 2019.

 Block, C. (in press).
 Transfeminine voice training.
 In Branski, R., & Monfenter, S. (Eds.)
 Speech-Language Pathology Casebook.
 New York, NY: Thieme.